top of page

 Substance Use

 Substance misuse or overuse, which may be used as a coping mechanism or method of self-medication, is a significant concern for members of this community.
-LGB adults are nearly twice as likely as heterosexual adults to experience a substance use disorder.
+LGBTQI+ adults are nearly twice as likely as heterosexual adults to experience a substance use disorder.
 Transgender individuals are almost four times as likely as cisgender individuals to experience a substance use disorder.

 Homelessness